steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 } QueryDesc;
 ```

-our first mission, in the update if block will be to make sure that our update command is not updating multiple row, we just want to initialize our postgres-redis process whenever update is applied to a single row.
+our first mission, in the update, if block will be to make sure that our update command is not updating multiple rows, we just want to initialize our Postgres-redis process whenever an update is applied to a single row.

 ```rs
 fn executor_end(